Arizona Border Security and Community Recovery Act

 6. Coordinate with local law enforcement, health departments, treatment providers and the judiciary statewide to create a unified front against the public health consequences of border-related narcotics trafficking.

-7. Develop standards for judicial diversion to treatment in coordination with the Arizona supreme court.
+7. Develop standards for judicial diversion to treatment in coordination with the Arizona supreme court, with pilot programs in tier 1 counties beginning in year two.

 C. The commission shall meet at least quarterly, with no fewer than two meetings per year held in a county that borders Mexico.

-D. Within ninety days after its establishment, the commission shall designate border-impacted counties based on objective data including overdose mortality rates, narcotics seizure data from the Arizona department of public safety, substance use disorder prevalence, mental health crisis incidents and availability of treatment services.
+D. Within sixty days after its establishment, the commission shall designate tiered border-impacted counties based on objective data including overdose mortality rates, narcotics seizure data, substance use disorder prevalence, mental health crisis incidents, treatment access gaps and economic distress indices, including unemployment, poverty and median income.
+Counties shall be categorized as:

 36-4103.
 Mobile health clinic services; requirements